-For 25 years, CHOP residents have participated in voluntary service-learning through the Homeless Health Initiative.
+For over 25 years, CHOP residents have participated in voluntary service-learning through the Homeless Health Initiative.
 Residents provide healthcare at three West Philadelphia homeless shelters.
 Over the years, the service has evolved to include social work, dental care, nursing participation, health and parenting workshops, education and research and interactive parent-child development activities.

 The weekly “CHOP night” medical visits are a wonderful opportunity for residents to connect with families experiencing homelessness and provide primary care in a new and challenging setting.
 Many residents choose to incorporate HHI into their advocacy projects.